victusfate/hls-observer/README.md

 A network capable version of <a href="http://github.com/marc-ferrer/node-hlswatcher">node-hlswatcher</a> on which it is based.
 Each time the module detects a change on an m3u8 url it triggers an event.

-The module is useful if you need send a live HLS manifest to a CDN.
+The module is useful if you need send live HLS manifests to a CDN.

 ## Usage ####################################################################